 Grow Gunnera tinctoria a sheltered location in full sun or partial shade.
 Plant them in humus-rich, moist soil.
 They do like a lot of water and boggy ground.
 Gunnera tinctoria is considered invasive in New Zealand as well as in the European Union.
 The shade from the leaves prevents other plants to grow.

 Nalca or Pangue as it is called in Chile is consumed similarly to rhubarb stalks.
 Either fresh or as jam.
-The leaves are used for making Curanto a Chilean dish which has seafood, meat potatoes, and vegetables and is prepared in a hole in the ground, stones heated until they are red are placed at the bottom of the hole.
+The leaves are used for making Curanto a Chilean dish that has seafood, meat potatoes, and vegetables.
+It is prepared in a hole in the ground.
+Stones are heated until they are red are placed at the bottom of the hole.
 The dish itself has all the ingredients covered in layers separated by Nalca leaves.
 Nowadays it is prepared in pots and sometimes Nalca is replaced by fig leaves or cabbage.